Why use Runtipi

 Where we’re at

-While we just described what our dream product looks like, you bet we are not there yet.
-By joining the community, you won’t get a perfect product, but you will get a product that is constantly evolving and improving and that you can help shape.
-You will also get support from a community of like-minded individuals who are passionate about self-hosting and who are willing to help you with your journey.
+While we just described what our dream product looks like, we can’t help saying that we are not there yet and that there is a long way to go.
+By joining the community, we can guarantee that you will get a product that may not be perfect, but that is constantly evolving and improving based on your own input.
+Additionally, you will get support from a community of like-minded individuals who are passionate about self-hosting and who are willing to help you with your journey.